MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-register-aad.md

 > - If your tab app hasn't been granted IT admin consent, app users have to provide consent the first time they use your app on a different platform.
 > - Implicit grant is not required if SSO is enabled on a tab app.

 The redirect URI, which you defined on the **Register an application** page for Web platform, appears on this page.
-You can configure authentication for other platforms also.
+You can configure authentication for other Web platforms also as long as the URL is unique.

 ### To configure authentication for a platform